-There are two valuation methods commonly used for Going Concern Childcare Centres.
+There are two valuation methods commonly used to value Childcare Centres.

 1. Capitalisation of Net Income